Brain-up/brn/README.md

  2.2 command line: `gradle jacocoTestReport`
 3. Pay attention that main local metric would be a little bit different from the one in Sonar cloud.

-### Thank you very much for your support!

-our application is run on http://ecse005003f1.epam.com/ && http://31.184.253.199/

 ### License
-This project is licensed under the MIT license.
+This project started under MIT license.
 See the LICENSE [text](https://opensource.org/licenses/MIT).